outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-13-5-things-i-learned-from-humble-inquiry.md

 Depending on the type of questions we ask, we may increase or decrease our chances of gaining trust and important insights from another person.

 There is a disconnect between the values we say we believe and the values we actually have.
-Understanding the values we actually have is key to being able to foster an environment where humble inquiry is possible.
+Understanding the values we actually have is key to being able to foster an environment where Humble Inquiry is possible.

-Managers need to push past the desire to ‘tell the most’ and employ humble inquiry especially so when in a situation of complex and ambiguous tasks so that their reports can trust them with vital task oriented information.
+Managers need to push past the desire to ‘tell the most’ and employ Humble Inquiry especially so when in a situation of complex and ambiguous tasks so that their reports can trust them with vital task oriented information.